Where Are the Prettiest Cherry Blossoms in Berlin?

 Let’s dive in!

-When can you see cherry blossoms in Berlin?
+When is the best time to see cherry blossoms in Berlin?

 If you’d like to see cherry blossoms in Berlin in full bloom, make sure to schedule your visit for April.
 In 2020, the blossoms started appearing earlier (towards the end of March).
 But do not fear – they lasted a good month.
-At time of writing (end of March, 2021), the blossoms have barely started to make their appearance.
-For a total update on when to see cherry blossoms in Berlin in 2021, make sure you follow my Instagram stories.
+In 2021, cherry blossom season was delayed a few additional weeks due to cold spells.

 Cherry Blossoms in Charlottenburg